Dangling-bond charge qubit on a silicon surface: Abstract

 \section{Abstract}

-Two closely spaced dangling bonds positioned on a silicon surface and sharing an excess electron are considered with respect to the DiVincenzo criteria revealing such an entity to be a strong candidate for a charge qubit.
-The atomic scale of the structure provides very strong tunnel coupling and extremely high tunneling rates, up to $\sim 10^{15}$Hz, substantially exceeding the expected decoherence rate for a silicon-based system.
-We outline a model for a circuit-based quantum computer architecture using such qubits.
+Two closely spaced dangling bonds positioned on a silicon surface and sharing an excess electron are revealed to be a strong candidate for a charge qubit.
+Based on our study of the coherent dynamics of this qubit, its extremely high tunneling rate $\sim \!\!
+10^{14}{\rm s}^{-1}$ greatly exceeds the expected decoherence rates for a silicon-based system, thereby overcoming a critical obstacle of charge qubit quantum computing.
+We investigate possible configurations of dangling bond qubits for quantum computing devices.
+A first-order analysis of coherent dynamics of dangling bonds shows promise in this respect.